sherwin-14-neenopal/Central-Repo/docs/gsheets.md

 ### 🚀 OAuth Flow: Client ID and Client Secret Setup

-To interact with the Sheets API, you need to generate an API token.
+To interact with the Sheets API, you need to generate a `credentials.json` file.
 Follow these steps:

 1. **Set Up The App**: To set up the application, click on the option `OAuth consent screen` in the "APIs & Services" section.
 After that choose a user type and fill relevant information about the app.